 - Notifying student and/or Plus borrower of eligibility for a Post-Withdrawal Disbursement, if applicable

 Student's responsibilities in regard to the Return of Title IV funds:

 - Becoming familiar with the Return of Title IV Funds (R2T4) policy and how withdrawing from all courses effects eligibility for Title IV aid

-- Resolving any outstanding balance owed to Molloy College resulting from a required return of unearned Title IV aid
+- Resolving any outstanding balance owed to Molloy University resulting from a required return of unearned Title IV aid

 - Resolving any repayment to the U.S. Department of Education as a result of an overpayment of Title IV grant funds

 - If you are receiving federal financial aid and are withdrawing or taking a leave for one or two semesters off, your aid will be prorated based on your last date of attendance.
 If your aid changes, you will receive a revised award notification and a revised bill (See Molloy University Catalog - Bursar Section)

 - If you are receiving federal aid, it may be affected for the following semester due to Federal Academic Progress Requirements